How to plan for a long car journey

 - Check the weather forecast and road conditions before you leave.
 New Zealand has a changeable climate, so while it can be sunny in one part of the country, it could be pouring down in another.
 This can catch you by surprise.
 Also consider the time of day that you're travelling and whether the sun is going to rise or set in your eyes while you drive.

 - Check your oil, water, windscreen washer fluid and tyres before you go.
 Or better still, get your car serviced.
+It's important to have it serviced regularly, and we have further advice on how often you should get your car serviced here.

 On the road

-- Remember the ’two second rule’ for keeping your distance from the car in front.
+- Remember the 'two-second rule’ for keeping your distance from the car in front.
 As they pass a fixed object like a power pole start counting "one Whakarewarewa, two Whakarewarewa”.
 If you pass the fixed object before you're done, you're too close.

 - If someone's tailgating you, pull over and let them go.
 It's just not worth the aggravation.